Ninja-Squad/data-discovery/README.md

 - a recent enough JDK8

-The application expects to connect on an ElasticSearch instance running on `http://127.0.0.1:9300`, in a cluster named `es-data-discovery`.
+The application expects to connect on an ElasticSearch instance running on `http://127.0.0.1:9300`.
 To have such an instance, simply run:

     docker-compose up